Job title Gym instructor

 Why does a gym instructor do?

-A gym instructor helps people improve their health and fitness by leading and organising group and individual exercise programmes.
-An instructor will lead a range of activities or specialise in a particular area such as keep fit and weight training.
+My job as a gym instructor involves helping people improve their health and fitness by leading and organising group and individual exercise programmes.
+A gym instructor will lead a range of activities or specialise in a particular area such as keep fit and weight training.

-My day-to-day activities vary greatly, which is why I love this job so much.
+My day-to-day activities in my job as a gym instructor vary greatly, which is why I love this job so much.
 Being a gym instructor is all about helping people to improve their health and fitness and so I spend a lot of time leading and organising group or individual exercise programmes.
 My day will typically involve carrying out fitness assessments, consultations and inductions with new clients.

 The starting salary for a gym instructor isn’t brilliant, luckily, it does go up.
 It's also a short career span; you don’t find many people over the age of 26 working as gym instructors.
 We have quite a short shelf life!
 However, there’s a lot of scope to progress within the industry.
 It’s quite a competitive field to get into, although the demand for gym instructors has grown, the number of people entering the field has as well.